 Like most states, when a family or agency identifies a waiting child, a committee will convene to evaluate the placement of that child, or children, with the prospective adoptive family.
 If the committee deems the match to a good one, then the family has a preplacement visit.
 Following the preplacement visit, if all goes well, the child will be taken out of the foster care system and placed with the family.
 Following placement, a state-licensed social worker and the child’s caseworker will convene with the family and the child to assess how everyone is adjusting.
 The social worker and caseworker are also excellent resources should the family have any questions or challenges.
 A total of three in-person visits must take place before the adoption may be finalized.
 Like in private domestic adoption, once these requirements have been fulfilled, the family will appear before a court, and the final order of adoption will be issued.

 The Adoption Process – International

 International adoption is dictated by the laws of the U.S. government and the sending country.
 As such, Michigan adoption laws have little bearing beyond the pre and post-placement requirements.
 Families residing in Michigan will complete a home study with a state-licensed social worker and then complete a country-specific dossier.
 The dossier will be submitted to the central adoption authority in the child’s country of origin and the family registered within the country.
 Many referrals come after registration within the country, though some families identify waiting children through their agencies or sites.
-Upon accepting a referral for a child, families will work to complete the child’s immigration papers with USCIS (United States Citizenship and Immigration Services) and then travel to meet their child.
+Upon accepting a referral for a child, families will work to complete the child’s immigration papers with USCIS (the United States Citizenship and Immigration Services) and then travel to meet their child.
 The number of trips required to the child’s country of origin varies by country and at times location in that country.
 Upon entry to the United States, the child will become a U.S. citizen.